mehedi2283/sellphone-client/README.md

 * admin can revove a use and also can verified a seller
 * seller can remove his product
 * wihout buyers nobody can purchase any product
-* use stripe for payment
+* used stripe for payment